fabiandev/mylt/README.md

 $ mylt run --open
 ```

-You can set any option via `mylt set`, to pass it on as default value when running `mylt run`.
+You can set any option via `mylt set <key> [value]`, to pass it on as default value when running `mylt run`.
-To override defaults, just specify them, e.g. `mylt --port 8080`.
+To override defaults, just specify them, e.g. `mylt run --port 8080`.
 This will use port `8080`
 even if `5000` is set as default.